Charli3-Official/charli3-node-operator-setup/docs/running-your-node.md

 Once you've completed the [installation](installation-guide.md) and [configuration](configuration.md) steps, you can start your node using Docker Compose:

+- If you configured feeds to use `.skey`/`.vkey` files, copy them into the `keys/` directory (and any sub-folders) before starting the stack.

 ```bash
 docker-compose up -d
 ```